Uphold business ethics and integrity

 • The individual’s supervisor, department head, or affiliate or function leadership

-• PMI Global E&C confidential email address
+• PMI Global Compliance confidential email address

 • PMI Compliance Help Line (online or by telephone), which is a third-party operated reporting channel available 24 hours a day, seven days a week, in all languages spoken at PMI.
 Individuals may use the Compliance Help Line anonymously, subject to local laws and regulations.

-PMI also has implemented a Global Speaking Up Policy, the principles of which are reinforced by the PMI Code of Conduct and all PMI compliance policies.
+PMI has also implemented a Global Speaking Up Policy, the principles of which are reinforced by the PMI Code of Conduct and all PMI compliance policies.

 Compliance investigations

-In 2022, we investigated and closed 429 cases that involved potential violations of PMI’s Code of Conduct and compliance policies (2021: 508).
-At least one violation was substantiated in 52 percent of these cases (2021: 46 percent), with “workplace integrity” accounting for 33 percent of substantiated violations (2021: 22 percent); “theft and fraud” accounting for 28 percent of substantiated violations (2021: 30 percent); and substantiated violations related to speaking up (such as failure to speak up or obstructing an investigation) accounting for 10 percent (2021: 14 percent).
-The appropriate parties implemented corrective measures and disciplinary sanctions following these investigations.
-Specifically, in 2022, termination of employment accounted for 48 percent of the disciplinary actions arising from these cases, while suspension accounted for 3 percent, written warnings for 20 percent, and verbal warnings or counseling for the remaining 29 percent.
+In 2023, we investigated and closed 591 reports that involved at least one compliance-related allegation (2022: 429).
+At least one violation was substantiated in 55 percent of these cases (2022: 52 percent), with “workplace integrity” accounting for 32 percent of substantiated violations (2022: 33 percent); “theft and fraud” accounting for 18 percent of substantiated violations (2022: 28 percent); and substantiated violations related to speaking up (such as failure to speak up or obstructing an investigation) accounting for 18 percent (2022: 10 percent).

 Preventing bribery and corruption